3dgenerik/storefront/README.md

 ### Note

     Don't forget to create tables using db-migrate in my storefront-api backend application.
 Just do following command:
-    //Only if it's necessary you can remove all tables first npm run reset
+    //Only if it's necessary you can remove all tables npm run reset

     //create tables